quinhone/docs.pagar.me/content/apis/java.md

 ## Instalando a gem

-A biblioteca em Java do PagarMe está disponível através do Maven.
+A biblioteca em Java do Pagar.me está disponível através do Maven.

     <dados para colocar no pom.xml do Maven>
     </dados para colocar no pom.xml do Maven>